Are expensive flashlights worth it?

 13 – Too thin electrical wires

-With powerful flashlights, the batteries have to provide enough current to the LED.
-These wires are connecting the LED to the Driver board.
+With powerful flashlights, batteries need to provide a lot of current to the LED.
+Wires are connecting the LED to the Driver board.

-These wires should be thick.
-Especially when you want to go past 1000 lumens, the thickness of the wires should be enough.
+These wires should be copper, and thick.
+Especially when you go over 2000 lumens, the thickness of wires should be adequate.

 14 – No spare parts available